Self-Organizing Dual-Buffer Adaptive Clustering Experience Replay (SODACER) for Safe Reinforcement Learning in Optimal Control: Introduction

 Control Barrier Functions (CBFs) are widely used to ensure safe operation within constrained control systems, guiding the system away from unsafe states by enforcing state-dependent safety limits.
 CBFs have been successfully integrated into RL algorithms, enabling safe exploration and optimal performance within RL frameworks.
 This integration has become especially valuable in applications requiring both safety and adaptability in real-time \cite{CBF, CBF1}.

 While RL has shown success across various domains, achieving safe, optimal control for nonlinear systems with state and input constraints remains challenging.
 Techniques such as Lyapunov-based methods and constraint-satisfaction criteria have been incorporated into RL to address safety concerns \cite{RKH, RL1, RL2}.
 However, these approaches face limitations when applied to high-dimensional systems with rapidly evolving dynamics.
+This is mainly due to the curse of dimensionality, increased data nonstationarity, and the difficulty of maintaining an effective balance between stability and adaptability under rapidly changing system behaviors.
 Furthermore, they often struggle with the bias-variance trade-off inherent in RL, where prioritizing stability may reduce adaptability.
 Experience Replay (ER) has become instrumental in addressing these RL challenges, enhancing learning efficiency and adaptability by retaining and reusing past interactions \cite{ER02}.

 Experience replay fundamentally improves RL efficiency by storing past experiences, which reduces the need for continuous system interaction a significant benefit for applications where real-time experimentation is impractical \cite{ ER0,ER1}.
-While traditional ER methods utilize random sampling, these approaches can fall short in nonstationary environments or complex control tasks.
+While traditional ER methods utilize random sampling, these approaches may fall short in nonstationary environments or complex control tasks.
 Schaul et al. [\citen{ER_S}] proposed Prioritized Experience Replay (PER), which enhances sample efficiency by assigning higher sampling probabilities to experiences with larger temporal-difference errors.
 Although PER improves focus on crucial transitions, it risks overemphasizing outliers or outdated samples, potentially leading to instability in changing environments.

 Recent advancements in ER have focused on enhancing sample diversity and relevance through clustering mechanisms.
 Selective experience replay, proposed by Isele and Cosgun [\citen{ER_I}], balances recent and high-value experiences to mitigate catastrophic forgetting in continual learning.
 Zhang and Sutton [\citen{ER_Z}] further explored deep RL with clustering-enhanced ER, showing that clustering improves sample relevance and reduces memory demands.
 However, clustering-based ER methods often struggle to balance the trade-off between recent and historical data, and typically lack the adaptability required for rapidly evolving environments.